elgregus/skyhawk/documentation/accelerometerService.md

 ####void startTrigger():
 The startTrigger method is used to start interrupt generator (accel INT2 -> LPM).<br>
 Use setTrigger method to set axis threshold and other configuration.
+After calling startTrigger, call startMonitoring for trigger to work.

 - param  : None